OpenJML/openjml.github.io/tutorial/Loops.md

 * The second `maintaining` clause states what has been accomplished in `i` iterations, namely that each arrray element up to (but not yet including) `i` is initialized to the expected value.
 This invariant is very typically a `forall`expression.
 * The third specification clause states which memory locations are modified by the loop body.
-* And the fourth line is a quantity that must decrease on each iteration but always be non-negative when the loop body is executed.
+* And the `decreases` specification states a quantity that must decrease on each iteration but always be non-negative when the loop body is executed.
 If those conditions are satisfied (and the verifier checks them), then we know that the loop will eventually terminate.

 It may help to understand what the verifier tries to prove about a loop.
 It proves three things: